 If you do not take my hand out of kindness on the Day of Resurrection, then what great trouble I will be in.”

-Let the one who is honest with himself and those who are infatuated with it and those who claim to be scholars but prefer to recite this rather than reciting the Qur'aan ponder the meanings and implications of these lines of verse.
+with himself and those who are infatuated with it and those who claim to be scholars but prefer to recite this rather than reciting the Qur'aan ponder the meanings and implications of these lines of verse.

-One who examines and understands this issue and knows al-Burdah and those who are infatuated with it, will understand that Islam has become a stranger once again.”
+One who examines and understands this issue and knows al-Burdah and those who are infatuated with it, will understand that Islam has become a stranger once again

 [Tafseer Soorat al-Faatihah, by Mu-hammed ibn ‘Abd al-Wahhaab, 5/13]